There are well over 100 different types of headaches that a person can experience.

 3. Use a cold pack on your neck and/or head

-While relaxation can be accomplished by using heat for tense muscles, a cold compress on your head or neck is ideal for headaches caused by inflammation.
+While relaxation can be accomplished by using heat for tense muscles, a cold compression wrap on your head or neck is ideal for headaches caused by inflammation.

 Using a cold pack reduces the flow of blood by constricting the blood vessels.